-The membership of this Association shall consist of three classes of membership: Attorney, Non-Attorney, and Life.
+The membership of this Association shall consist of four classes of membership: Attorney, Non-Attorney, Government Employee and Life.

 (B) NON-ATTORNEY MEMBERS.
 Non-Attorney Members shall have the powers, privileges, and obligations of Attorney Members of the Association except those of voting and holding office.
-The following categories of persons who do not qualify for Attorney Membership and who reside or have a principle place of business in the First Federal Judicial Circuit as now fixed by law may be eligible for election to Non-Attorney Membership, subject to the discretion of the Board of Governors:
+The following categories of persons who do not qualify for Attorney Membership and who reside or have a principle place of business in the First Federal Judicial Circuit may be eligible for election to Non-Attorney Membership, subject to the discretion of the Board of Governors: